 Once you have filled in the chart with all the information you know, then ask your relatives to help you fill in the blanks.
 Generally, you need to get back to at least one person who was alive in 1940 and was listed on the 1940 U.S. Federal Census.
 Then you are on your way!

 By filling out the Ancestor Chart and related Family Group Sheets, you can see clearly what information you don't know and need to research.
-This is often a good time to begin using Census records to see where your family was in 1940 and then work back every ten years to create an outline of where they were living and who they were living with.
+This is a good time to begin using Census records to see where your family was in 1940 and then work back every ten years to create an outline of where they were living and who they were living with.

 Bring your charts to the Genealogy Center on the second floor of the Main Library and one of our staff members or volunteers will point you to the resources (either online or in our library) which will help you fill in the blanks.

 Many learning resources are available online for beginning genealogists.
 Explore the tutorials available from Ancestry Library Edition Learning Center when you're at a branch library.
 You will need headphones to listen to the audio portion of the tutorials.
+The genealogy societies in Albuquerque and the Genealogy Center also often offer workshops and classes to help you hone your genealogical research skills.